pavlovtech/WebReaper/README.md

 - [ ] Ports to NodeJS and Go

 ## Features under consideration
+- [ ] Imbedded http server for monitoring, logs and statistics
 - [ ] Saving logs to Seq
 - [ ] Add LogTo method with Console and File support
 - [ ] Site API support